 If you wish to set this up permanently, you can run the following commands:

 On Linux, another option is:

-Once you log out and back in or reboot your computer, your system should be set up to permanently disable 3D hardware acceleration for CSD System applications.
+Once you log out and back in or reboot your computer, your system should be set up to permanently disable 3D hardware acceleration for CSD Portfolio applications.